THE WORLD OF NEW CRONOA

 Five hundred years have passed since the first band of Dragonbonded lived.
-Little of what was ever known about these enigmatic youths has been lost.
+Nearly everything ever known about those enigmatic youths has been lost.
 The Dragonbonded Return series describes how the Dragonbonded came back to New Cronoa and the events leading to the final transformation.

 THE FOUR ELEMENTALS